 Dr John Rees is an awarded university teacher and researcher.
-He is Associate Professor of Politics and International Relations at the University of Notre Dame Australia (UNDA) in Sydney, and Convener of the Religion and Global Affairs Program, an initiative of the UNDA Centre for Faith, Ethics and Society.
+He is Associate Professor of Politics and International Relations at the University of Notre Dame Australia (UNDA) in Sydney, and Acting Director of Institute for Ethics and Society.

-John publishes and advises on the intersection of religion, global governance and foreign policy.
+John researches at the intersection of religion, global governance and foreign policy.
 He is a former leader and educator in the international development sector, and has consulted on issues of religion and policy for NGOs and peak body organisations.

-Dr. Rees holds a PhD in International Relations from the University of New South Wales.
-He has received national and institutional awards for excellence in university teaching and is co-host of 'Socio-logic' on FBi Radio (94.5fm) with Prof James Arvanitakis.
+Dr. Rees holds a PhD in International Relations from the University of New South Wales and postgraduate research degrees in ancient history and political theology.

 Fellow and Research Convenor (Religion and Global Institutions), Centre for Religion, Conflict and the Public Domain, University of Groningen, Netherlands

 Associate Professor, Politics and International Relations, University of Notre Dame Australia (Sydney)

 Convener, Religion and Global Affairs Program, Centre for Faith Ethics and Society, University of Notre Dame Australia (Sydney)

 Lecturer/Senior Lecturer, Politics and International Relations, University of Notre Dame Australia (Sydney)

 University of New South Wales, PhD